Getting Started

 client_idclient_secret- allowed scopes

-- valid
+- initial valid

 Store the client secret securely.
 Do not send it in browser code or expose it in client-side applications.